Terrific

 Read all of the steps before starting.

-Cut the gift box or cereal box so that it is just a plain flat surface that is the same size as the piece of construction paper.
+Cut the gift box or cereal box into a plain flat surface the same size as the piece of construction paper.

 Save time by preparing the cardboard in advance.